Wednesday, August 10, 2016

 “If you ever expect to compete with the downtown insiders for a bigger piece of the pie,” he continued, “then you are going to have to be a lot more active, a lot more vocal, and vote in much greater numbers than you currently do.
 But if you will do your part here in the community, I promise that if I am elected I will do my part in City Hall to make sure the voices of this neighborhood are heard.”

 The congregation erupted into loud applause, with shouts of “Amen,” and “Tell it, brother!”
-After the forum was over activist Roger Williams approached Mitch and asked how he and others could help with the campaign.
+After the forum was over activist Roger Williams approached Mitch and asked how he and others in the Square could help with the campaign.
 Prior to that night, Mitch had only a weak campaign organization in the black community, but after that forum and with the help he got from Williams, Ogulewicz was well on his way to a solid showing in the Winchester Square precincts in November.

 That candidate forum impressed upon Mitch how the conflict between downtown and the neighborhoods was a sore spot with the voters.
 It wasn’t just in places like Winchester Square that Mitch heard these complaints.
 In every neighborhood people seemed to feel that the downtown political insiders were getting all the attention, while the residential areas were being allowed to decline.
 Mitch felt that there had to be some way to bridge the gulf of alienation that existed between the neighborhoods and City Hall.

 Now elected, Ogulewicz was finally in a position to do something about it, and he soon came up with a plan.
 Ogulewicz realized that part of the problem was that City Council meetings took place at City Hall, meaning that any citizen who wished to participate in their city government had to come downtown.
 Ogulewicz wanted to see what would happen if somehow people could share their opinions and concerns with a City Councilor without having to go all the way to City Hall.
-Mitch concluded that the best way to overcome this would be to start holding "office hours" in every neighborhood in the city.
-State Senators and State Representatives had been holding office hours in the neighborhoods for years, but no City Councilor had ever done so.
-Mitch wondered what would happen if city residents could just walk down to their local school, library or fire station and greet a City Councilor waiting there to answer their questions and deal with their concerns.

-On January 2nd, 1984, Mitchell James Ogulewicz Jr. was sworn in as a City Councilor representing the nearly 350 year old City of Springfield.
-In the weeks that followed, Mitch set up a schedule of office hours that would bring him into direct contact with every neighborhood in the city.
-The reaction to his announcement of office hours surprised him.
 On the one extreme there was Yolly Nahorniak of the Pine Point Community Center, who did everything but hire a brass band and roll out a red carpet for Mitch’s arrival, while at the other extreme was Karen Ledger of Indian Orchard, who seemed to discourage Mitch from coming to her neighborhood.
 Mitch later heard from some who attended his office hours that Ledger felt that people should come to her civic association if they needed help instead of talking to a City Councilor directly.
 Her negative, self-serving attitude surprised Mitch, who had expected his office hours to be completely non-controversial.
 But Ogulewicz was insistent on going into every neighborhood and not allowing petty political turf wars to undermine his access to the citizens he served.

 The East Forest Park listening session at Nathan Bill Park turned out to be the largest turnout of all.
 When Mitch arrived he was amazed to see the entire Community Center packed to the walls.
 Mitch couldn’t imagine what neighborhood problems could cause the mostly affluent residents of East Forest Park to flock to see him in such numbers.

 To Mitch's surprise, it turned out that the public was in an uproar over, of all things, an adult basketball league.
-According to the chief spokesman for the aggravated citizens, retired police captain Jim Williams, there was this basketball league of guys in their 20’s and 30’s who were using the courts at Nathan Bill Park for their nighttime games.
+According to the chief spokesman for the aggravated citizens, retired police captain Jim Williams, there was a basketball league of guys in their 20’s and 30’s who were using the courts at Nathan Bill Park for their nighttime games.
 Capt.
 Williams explained that not only were the games noisy, but there was lots of drinking by both players and spectators, illegally parked cars, blocked driveways and problems with people urinating on lawns and cutting through yards.
 The neighborhood was very forceful in making it clear to Mitch that they were fed-up with the problems caused by this basketball league.

 Their names were Kevin Kennedy and Mike Graney.

 Kennedy and Graney made it clear that they didn’t have to.
-The pair frankly told Mitch that they were personal friends of the new mayor, Richard Neal, and as such did not have to worry about any interference from City Hall or the neighborhood itself.
-When Mitch persisted that the people of East Forest Park had a right to protect the serenity of their neighborhood regardless of the political connections of the league’s organizers, Kennedy addressed Mitch in the tone of a person talking to someone who has a hard time understanding reality.
+The pair frankly told Mitch that they were personal friends of the new mayor, Richard Neal, and as such did not have to worry about any interference from City Hall or even the neighborhood itself.
+When Mitch persisted that the people of East Forest Park had a right to protect the security and serenity of their neighborhood regardless of the political connections of the league’s organizers, Kennedy addressed Mitch in the tone of a person talking to someone who has a hard time understanding reality.
 “We are close friends of the Mayor,” Kennedy said.
 “F*** those people.”

 “Ladies and Gentlemen,” Mitch said, “I hope you will forgive my language, but I believe you should be told precisely what they said.
 They told me, “F*** those people!”

-The audience erupted in shouts of rage!
+The audience erupted in shouts of anger!
 Some residents began calling for ways to raise money for a court action to be taken against the city demanding the enforcement of the local ordinances.
 While nothing was resolved that night, City Hall was bombarded over the next several days with angry phone calls and threats of legal action.
 The public outcry threatened to create a major political embarrassment for the newly elected Neal Administration, and so, quietly and without comment, the adult basketball league moved their games elsewhere.

 It was a significant political triumph for Mitch on behalf of the people of East Forest Park, but it did not come without a price.
 The successful resolution of the neighborhood's problems had come at the cost of some of Mitch’s respect for the Neal Administration and his faith in the Administration’s commitment to treat all citizens equally.
-It had also no doubt strained his own relationship with the Mayor, since in all likelihood Kennedy and Graney had already complained to Neal about the uppity new City Councilor who did not show the proper respect to the Mayor’s friends.
+It had also strained his own relationship with the Mayor, since in all likelihood Kennedy and Graney had already complained to Neal about the uppity new City Councilor who did not show the proper respect to the Mayor’s friends.
 Mitch had the suspicion that there was likely to be some kind of political confrontation between himself and Mayor Neal, but little did he guess how soon that confrontation would occur.

 No comments: